 Any delay in responding to your refusal notice could affect your ability to remain in the UK.

 Inform the Student Immigration Service if you change immigration category

 If your switch from one immigration category to another, particularly if you no longer hold or require a Tier 4 visa, you must bring your passport and new visa to the Student Immigration Service as soon as possible so that your record can be updated.

 Do not apply for or receive any public funds

 The conditions of your Tier 4 visa prohibit you from receiving any public funds (benefit) from the UK Government.
 If you apply for any benefit you do not qualify for, you will be breaching the conditions of your visa.
 This may affect any future visa applications.

 A list of public funds is available from UK Visas & Immigration (UKVI)

 If you have received or applied for any of public funds listed, you could be in breach of the immigration rules and you should contact us immediately.

 Comply with any other conditions of your Tier 4 visa

 You must comply with any conditions specified on your visa.
-If you have any questions about your visa status or the conditions attached, please contact the Student Immigration Office.
+If you have any questions about your visa status or the conditions attached, please contact the Student Immigration Service.